 All baseball programs are coed.
 Our Small Ball and T-Ball divisions comprise of both boys and girls.
 Girls will have two options for age 7 and above.
 Girls interested in playing softball, may sign up for Softball Age 8.
 Girls interested in playing baseball may continue to play coach pitch and beyond.
 Most girls do generally tend to move towards softball.
 We only offer softball in the spring session.

 Are there tryouts?

 There are no tryouts held for our recreational teams.
 We do hold tryouts for our travel and competitive teams.
-These tryouts outs are held in August each year and the dates will be posted on our website at www.gcybsa.com.
+These tryouts outs are held at end of July or beginning of August each year.
+These dates will be posted on our website at www.gcybsa.com in early July.
 If your child is interested in playing up a grade/year he/she must attend a play-up evaluation which will be held during the travel/competitive tryouts.
 Play-up evaluations are only held for players seeking to play up to Grade 3-Age 9 and above divisions.
 Along with the evaluation, your child has to be approved by the commissioner.